 A slight smile crossed Carrie’s lips.
 “I don’t think so.
 It would just make things more awkward.”

 Lin looked up at the remote light specks.
 “What the hell happened in there?
 Aside from the song, it was all drama after that stupid darkroom-story.”

 Carrie sighed.
 “I have no idea why it went down like that, but I’m not … happy about a lot of things.
 Coming up here hasn’t helped.
 Maybe it’s the same for the guys?”

 Lin frowned.
 “What are you not happy about?”

-“I’m not sure it’s the right choice to go to Columbus and, well, on to law school … ”
+“I’m not sure it was the right choice to go to Columbus and, well, law school … ”

 “It’s the same address.
-At least we’re not going to Duluth!”
+At least we didn’t go to Duluth!”

 They laughed, at last, and began walking.
 Alan had left a flashlight which they almost forgot.